MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-overview.md

 ### Socket exhaustion errors

 Applications should prefer treating the Event Hubs clients as a singleton, creating and using a single instance through the lifetime of their application.
-This is important as each client type manages its connection; creating a new Event Hub client results in a new AMQP connection, which uses a socket.
-Additionally, it is essential to be aware that clients inherit from `java.io.Closeable`, so your application is responsible for calling `close()` when it is finished using a client.
+This recommendation is important because each client type manages its connection.
+When you create a new Event Hubs client, it results in a new AMQP connection, which uses a socket.
+Additionally, it's essential that clients inherit from `java.io.Closeable`, so your application is responsible for calling `close()` when it's finished using a client.

 To use the same AMQP connection when creating multiple clients, you can use the `EventHubClientBuilder.shareConnection()` flag, hold a reference to that `EventHubClientBuilder`, and create new clients from that same builder instance.